 Answer: Light-emitting diode

-- A ceramic pot, a tube, and a rod of iron were discovered together in an archaeological site, leading some researches to infuse that the ancient objects were combined for electroplating, a concept known as the Battery of what Middle Eastern capital city?
+54. A ceramic pot, a tube, and a rod of iron were discovered together in an archaeological site, leading some researchers to infer that the ancient objects were combined for electroplating, a concept known as the Battery of what Middle Eastern capital city?

 Answer: Baghdad Battery